ceos-seo/data_cube_notebooks/docs/ingestion_guide_gpm.md

 If you have not yet completed our Data Cube Installation Guide, please do so before continuing.

-The only _required_ metadata for the default 'eo' metadata (found [here](https://github.com/opendatacube/datacube-core/blob/develop/datacube/index/default-metadata-types.yaml) in the search fields) are platform, insturment, product type, lat, lon, and time.
+The only _required_ metadata for the default 'eo' metadata (found [here](https://github.com/opendatacube/datacube-core/blob/develop/datacube/index/default-metadata-types.yaml) in the search fields) are platform, instrument, product type, lat, lon, and time.

+For this example, we will be using a GPM Monthly dataset, found [here](http://ec2-52-201-154-0.compute-1.amazonaws.com/datacube/original_data/gpm/3B-MO-GIS.MS.MRG.3IMERG.20140301-S000000-E235959.03.V04A.zip).
+Accompanying this dataset is the associated product datasheet, found [here](http://ec2-52-201-154-0.compute-1.amazonaws.com/datacube/original_data/gpm/README.GIS.pdf).
+Please download these two files before continuing.

 # []() Creating and adding a product definition